 In-Home Care for Stroke

-Our caretakers can provide steady support for loved ones who have suffered a stroke, and they can provide preventative care to help reduce the chances of a recurrence.
+Our caretakers can provide steady support for loved ones who have suffered a stroke, and they can provide preventive care to help reduce the chances of a recurrence.
+Stroke victims are at increased risk of suffering another stroke.
 All of our caretakers are trained to spot the signs of stroke, and they know that instant action is critical when those signs occur.

 In addition, our staff members also provide care that’s especially relevant to loved ones who have suffered a stroke.
 This includes:

-- Preventing falls and helping with stairs, getting up and down from chairs or beds.
+- Prevent falls and help with stairs, getting up and down from chairs or beds.

-- Assisting with bathing, grooming, or other activities of daily living that are difficult.
+- Assist with bathing, grooming, or other activities of daily living that are difficult.

-- Managing medication (under the direction of an RN).
+- Manage medication (under the direction of an RN).

 - Encouraging as much independence as possible.